amberlowe1001/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. What is the difference between an adaptive website and a fully responsive website?
+1. What is the difference between an adaptive website and a fully responsive website? a fully responsive website will look the same on any  size screen.
+A adaptive website still has hard coded margins, widiths, and pixel sizes that can change and then in

 2. Describe what it means to be mobile first vs desktop first.
+Mobile first compared to desktop first is the order in which the website is designed describes a technique in which a website's design is automatically adjusted ...
+Responsive vs adaptive websites: ...
+Instead, the former is actually a design strategy (mobile-first), while the latter ...
+In other words, the site is scaled down; this approach is widely known as graceful degradation or desktop-first.
 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+This is the default font size of 16px
 4. How would you describe preprocessing to someone new to CSS?
+Preprocessing is the way in which developers make the code in which they write more useful and proficient.
+They do this by taking a css code that is lengthy and condensing the code so that each line is more dry.
+They can write more functions with less code.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Mixins and media qury
 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up